 Usually, doctors take a sample of pus or fluid from a sore and send it to a laboratory to be grown (cultured).
 However, culturing and identifying these bacteria are difficult, so the diagnosis relies more on symptoms and likelihood of being exposed to the infection.

-The following general measures can help prevent chancroid (and other sexually transmitted diseases):
+The following general measures can help prevent chancroid (and other sexually transmitted infections):

 Avoidance of unsafe sex practices, such as frequently changing sex partners or having sexual intercourse with prostitutes or with partners who have other sex partners